Images shot with the classic Super-Takumar 55mm f1.8

 Vintage objects can be seen in various shops and cafes; either for sale or as part of the furniture.

-The pace of life in the town also lends itself to the slow, thoughtful process of manual focus photography, and my best photography is always done when I’m by myself, with nobody making me feel hurried.
+The pace of life in the town also lends itself to the calm, thoughtful process of manual focus photography, and my best photography is always done when I’m by myself, with nobody making me feel hurried.

 Super-Takumar at the Pai riverside